Conversational Recommendation: Theoretical Model and Complexity Analysis: Summary and Outlook

 \section{Summary and Outlook}

 While conversational approaches to recommendation have been explored since the late 1990s, we observe an increasing interest in these types of system in recent years in particular due to recent developments in natural language processing.
 Independent of the interaction modality, efficiency in terms of required dialog turns has commonly been a main target of research.
 So far, however, questions of efficiency were almost exclusively investigated in an empirical manner.
 With this work, we contribute to a better understanding of theoretical properties of conversational recommendation problems and we specifically address questions related to the computational complexity of finding efficient dialog strategies.
 One main insight of our theoretical analysis---which was also confirmed by a computational experiment---is that when designing an efficient conversation strategy, we must always consider the characteristics of the item catalog.

+More specifically, we demonstrated that when the items in the catalog are characterized by a few features with a large number of distinct values, the critiquing strategy based on asking the user about a disliked characteristic of the recommended item does not give any significant advantage in terms of user effort.
+Conversely, when the catalog is composed of items with several features with a few distinct values, a critique strategy based on item features can drastically reduce the user effort for reaching a liked recommendation.

-On a more general level, we hope that our work helps to stimulate more theory-oriented research in this area which leads us to a better understanding of foundational properties of an important class of interactive AI-based systems.
+On a more general level, we hope that our work might help to stimulate more theory-oriented research in this area, leading us to a better understanding of the foundational properties of this essential class of interactive AI-based systems.